SanShiv1312/Notes-Manoj/MariaDB/README.md

 #### ALTERNATE KEY
-Alternate key is method to have one or more columns has unique to represent one tuple. but all the unique key can't have `PRIMARY KEY`. `PRIMARY KEY` is allotted to only one column
+Alternate key is method to have one or more columns has unique to represent one tuple. but all the unique key aren't `PRIMARY KEY`. `PRIMARY KEY` is strictly allocated to only one column

 #### PRIMARY KEY
 `PRIMARY KEY` Constraint will not allow duplication in the specified column.
 Primary key is allowed to only one column